New Research Promotes Fresh Call For Shock Collar Ban

 Caroline Kisko, Kennel Club Secretary said:

 “There is no denying the results of these two surveys - action needs to be taken now to prevent further harm being done to the UK’s dogs.

 “The first study provided strong evidence on its own, but the second research project which was clearly biased through its involvement with the Electronic Collar Manufacturers Association, speaks volumes.
 Even with industry trained professionals, and the project being conducted by an organisation with a clear agenda, it was still found that electric shock collars often had a detrimental effect on dogs and did not prove to be a better alternative than training using positive reinforcement."

 Following these damning reports, the Kennel Club expects that Defra and the rest of the devolved administrations will announce a ban on electric shock collars.
 Previous Defra Ministers have stated that the government will not consider any proposals regarding a ban on electric shock collars until the peer review process has been completed and these research study project reports are made available, which they have now been.

 The Kennel Club has written to Ministers in Westminster, Scotland and Northern Ireland (shock collars were made illegal in Wales in 2010) to discuss this important issue in greater detail and hopes to hear from the Ministers regarding their departments’ next steps in this matter.

-For further information on the Kennel Club's campaign against electric shock collars, visit The Kennel Club's Electric Shock Collar Campaign and Electric Shock Collar Campaign By Region
+For further information on the Kennel Club's campaign against electric shock collars, visit The Kennel Club's Electric Shock Collar Campaign

 By Jenny Prevel